Fertility Conditions and Disorders: Understanding the Health Issues That Affect Pregnancy Chances

 Does endometriosis mean I’ll need IVF?

 Not always.
-Some conceive without IVF, others after surgery or with IUI/IVF depending on severity, age, and time trying.
+Some people conceive without IVF, others after surgery or with IUI or IVF depending on severity, age and time trying.
 A fertility consult can outline the fastest path based on your situation.

 Should I test thyroid before trying?

-It’s reasonable to check thyroid if cycles are irregular, you have symptoms, or you’ve had thyroid disease.
-Treatment that normalizes levels often improves cycle regularity and supports early pregnancy.
+It is reasonable to check thyroid if cycles are irregular, you have symptoms, or you have had thyroid disease.
+Treatment that normalises levels often improves cycle regularity and supports early pregnancy.

 Educational content only; not medical advice.
 Always discuss diagnosis and treatment with a qualified clinician.